sk408/audiometry_trainer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Custom Open Source License - see the [LICENSE](./LICENSE) file for details.
+The license allows for open-source use, modification, and distribution while the original author retains all commercial rights.

 ## Acknowledgments